rchapin/workstation-setup/README.md

 ## VSCode Setup

-You may will need to turn off a VPM to be able to install Extensions.
+You may will need to turn off a VPN to be able to install Extensions.

 Extensions:
 - Eclipse Keymap